Interstate 290 (Illinois): History

 Rapid transit had existed in the vicinity of the future expressway's right of way since 1895, when the Metropolitan West Side Elevated Railroad opened its main line east of Marshfield Avenue on May 6 and its Garfield Park branch west to 48th Avenue (modern-day Cicero Avenue) on June 19.
 The Metropolitan's lines, alongside the rest of Chicago's rapid transit network, were assumed by the Chicago Rapid Transit Company (CRT) in 1924.

 An expressway along the alignment of the Eisenhower Expressway was foreshadowed by Daniel Burnham's plan of 1909, which described a west side boulevard.
 Use of the automobile boomed in the 1920s, leading to extreme traffic on Chicago's west side and the first serious plans of an expressway by Congress Street in the early 1930s.
 The passageway under the Old Post Office was designed to preserve the right of way for this future road.

+The Congress Expressway opened October 12, 1960.
+On January 10, 1964, it was renamed for former President Dwight D. Eisenhower after Mayor Richard J. Daley offered a resolution to the Chicago City Council.
+The resolution was unanimously approved by the Chicago City Council.
+Eisenhower was pleased with the honor, and issued a statement which said, "I am highly complimented by the action of the city council and the mayor and express my appreciation for anyone connected with this thought.

-The expressway is named for the former President Dwight D. Eisenhower, who signed the Federal-Aid Highway Act of 1956 and came up with the original concept for the Interstate Highway System; it originally was called the Congress Expressway because it partially follows the route of Congress Parkway (portions now called Ida B. Wells Drive) in Chicago.
+The highway is a tribute to the 34th President of the United States who signed the Federal-Aid Highway Act of 1956 and came up with the original concept for the Interstate Highway System.
+The highway was originally called the Congress Expressway because it partially follows the route of Congress Parkway (portions now called Ida B. Wells Drive) in Chicago.
 The first segment, 2.5 mi in length, opened from Mannheim Road to 1st Avenue in December 1955.
 On December 15, an additional 4 mi was opened, from Ashland Avenue (1600 West) to Laramie Avenue (5200 West).